 Everywhere I turned, I was hearing the same or very similar birth stories; Doctors urging pregnant moms to induce their labor early with harmful drugs like pitocin or cervical sweeps in order to prevent the baby from getting, “too big” / macrosomia; Pitocin inductions leading to more drugs like a spinal or an epidural due to the side-effect of intensified contractions & increased pain; Stalled, slowed, or prolonged labor due to the anesthetic effect of the epidural; A high percentage of eventual c-sections, episiotomies, forceps delivery, or vacuum extraction delivery due to low fetal heart rate and fetal distress most likely caused by the initial medication or augmentation.
 I did not want this to be our story.

 The midwife on call checked us in and we went upstairs into one of the bedrooms to set up our things and get the party started.
 It was around 11am.
-I opted for dim lighting, scented candles, a giant hot tub, our own thunderstorm sound machine, food & drinks that we brought, a music playlist that we made in advance, and a tall bar stool for me to lean on that we brought from home.
+I opted for dim lighting, scented candles, a giant hot tub, our own thunderstorm sound machine, food & drinks that we brought, a music playlist that I made in advance, and a tall bar stool for me to lean on that I brought from home.
 This particular birthing center is a 100-year-old house that has been converted, and I had immediately loved the vibe of it when I’d first gone to visit.
-I loved how they let us add our own touch to the room and basically do whatever we wanted.
+I loved how they let us add our own touch to the room and basically do whatever I wanted.

 At first, I labored in the bathroom for an hour or two (not because I had to go, but because it’s the most comfortable chair available when you have a baby in your birth canal).
 I vomited once, at which point the midwife filled up a large tub with warm water.
 I think it was around 12:30pm when I got in.
 The tub was a Godsend!!
 I highly recommend spending the tough parts of labor in a giant tub.
 It helped me to get into whatever position I wanted without allowing gravity to tire me out.
 It seriously made labor a LOT easier.